zhixin9001/2021-SAA/note/tips.md

         - run in a virtual private cloud (VPC) on hardware that's dedicated to a single customer.
         - Dedicated Instances that belong to different AWS accounts are physically isolated at a hardware level, even if those accounts are linked to a single payer account.
         -  However, Dedicated Instances may share hardware with other instances from the same AWS account that are not Dedicated Instances.
+    -  Spot Fleet
+        - selects the Spot Instance pools that meet your needs and launches Spot Instances to meet the target capacity for the fleet.
+-  hibernate an instance
 ### KMS
 - customer master key (CMK), enforces a waiting period.
 To delete a CMK in AWS KMS you schedule key deletion.
 You can set the waiting period from a minimum of 7 days up to a maximum of 30 days, default 30
 - SSE-S3, server side encryption, each object is encrypted with a unique key.
 However without audit trail